 Fit test assessor notes the time.
-The respirator must be worn for 5 minutes prior to testing to purge the ambient particles trapped inside the respirator and confirm comfort check of the selected respirator.
+The respirator must be worn for approximately 5 minutes prior to testing to purge the ambient particles trapped inside the respirator and confirm comfort check of the selected respirator.

-Worker to demonstrate a fit check (as per process outlined above) including confirmation of seal (negative/positive pressure test) with fit test assessor observing before proceeding to fit test
+Worker to demonstrate a fit check (as per process outlined above) including confirmation of seal (negative/positive pressure test) with fit test assessor observing before proceeding to fit test.

-Note: the worker is not to touch the respirator during the test after placing it on their face
+Note: The worker is not to touch the respirator during the test after placing it on their face.

 Fit test assessor: